 Security wasn't originally an integral part of software development.
 It was an afterthought, performed at the network level by operation teams who had to compensate for poor software security!
 Although unintegrated security was possible when software programs were located inside a perimeter, the concept became obsolete as new kinds of software consumption emerged with web, mobile, and IoT technologies.
 Nowadays, security must be baked inside software because compensating for vulnerabilities is often very difficult.

 "SDLC" will be used interchangeably with "Secure SDLC" in the following section to help you internalize the idea that security is a part of software development processes.
 In the same spirit, we use the name DevSecOps to emphasize the fact that security is part of DevOps.

 SDLCs always consist of the same steps (the overall process is sequential in the Waterfall paradigm and iterative in the Agile paradigm):

-Perform a risk assessment for the application and its components to identify their risk profiles.
+- Perform a risk assessment for the app and its components to identify their risk profiles.
 These risk profiles typically depend on the organization's risk appetite and applicable regulatory requirements.
-The risk assessment is also based on factors, including whether the application is accessible via the internet and the kind of data the application processes and stores.
+The risk assessment is also based on factors, including whether the app is accessible via the Internet and the kind of data the app processes and stores.
 All kinds of risks must be taken into account: financial, marketing, industrial, etc. Data classification policies specify which data is sensitive and how it must be secured.